Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Introduction

-In~\cref{sec:lower} we present our second series of results, showing that the bound~\cref{eq:diam-intro} is nearly tight (namely, up to the~$(k+1)$-fold inflation of the term~$\veps/\mu$).
+In~\cref{sec:lower}\odima{,} we present our second series of results, showing that the bound~\cref{eq:diam-intro} is nearly tight.
 We do this by constructing specific instances of~\cref{opt:min-max}, carefully choosing the center~$\by \in Y$ of the Taylor approximation, and then exhibiting a point~$x \in X$ which is {\em stationary} in the approximated problem, while {\em not} being an~$\veps$-FOSP in~\cref{opt:min-max}.

-In~\cref{sec:algos} we carry out step~\proofstep{2} of the strategy.
+In~\cref{sec:algos}\odima{,} we carry out step~\proofstep{2} of the strategy.
 To this end, we suggest three algorithms based on the Taylor approximation with~$k \in \{0,1,2\}$.
-For~$k = 0$ and~$k = 1$ they are based on gradient descent and descent-ascent; the resulting oracle complexity is~$O(\veps^{-2})$, and~$\diam(Y) \lsim \veps$ is allowed, cf.~\cref{th:algo-0,th:algo-1}.
+For~$k = 0$ and~$k = 1$, the algorithms are based on gradient descent and \odima{gradient descent-ascent respectively}; the resulting oracle complexity is~$O(\veps^{-2})$, and~$\diam(Y) \lsim \veps$ is allowed, cf.~\cref{th:algo-0,th:algo-1}.
 For~$k = 2$, our algorithm allows for a larger diameter~$O(\veps^{2/3})$ as per~\cref{eq:diam-intro}.
-Yet, this improvement has a price:~$Y$ has to be a Euclidean ball, we require access to higher-order derivatives of~$f$, and the oracle complexity grows to~$O(\veps^{-{\frac{13}{3}}})$; see~\cref{th:algo-2} for the precise claim.

-\paragraph{Notation.} We use the standard~$O(\cdot)$ and~$\wt O(\cdot)$ notation: given two functions~$g,h > 0$ we use~$g = O(h)$ and~$g \lsim h$ as shorthands for saying that~$g \le c h$ for some~$c > 0$ uniformly over all simultaneously allowed pairs of values of~$g,h$; similarly,~$g = \wt O(h)$ is a shorthand for~$g = O(h \log(h+e))$.
-The symbol~$c$ denotes a numerical constant whose value is unimportant and might change from line to line.
-We use abridged notation~$\gx f(x,y),\gy f(x,y)$ for the partial gradients of~$f$ in the first and second argument evaluated at some~$(x,y) \in X \times Y$, and similarly for higher-order tensors of partial derivatives (see Section~\ref{sec:problem}). $\|\cdot\|$ stands for the standard Euclidean norm on a given Euclidean space (defined by the context) when the argument is a vector, and for the induced operator norm when the argument is a~$k$-tensor (such tensors shall arize from the Taylor expansion of~$f(x,\cdot)$).
+Yet, this improvement has a price:~$Y$ must be a Euclidean ball, we \odima{need} access to higher-order derivatives of~$f$, and \odima{the complexity deriorates} to~$O(\veps^{-{\sfrac{13}{3}}})$; see~\cref{th:algo-2}. \paragraph{Notation.} We use the standard~$O(\cdot)$ and~$\wt O(\cdot)$ notation: given two functions~$g,h > 0$ we use~$g = O(h)$ and~$g \lsim h$ as shorthands for saying that~$g \le c h$ for some~$c > 0$ uniformly over all simultaneously allowed pairs of values of~$g,h$; similarly,~$g = \wt O(h)$ is a shorthand for~$g = O(h \log(h+e))$.
+Symbol~$c$ denotes a numerical constant whose value is unimportant and might change from line to line.
+We use {\odima the} abridged notation~$\gx f(x,y),\gy f(x,y)$ for the partial gradients of~$f$ in the first and second argument evaluated at some~$(x,y) \in X \times Y$, and similarly for higher-order tensors of partial derivatives (see Section~\ref{sec:problem}). $\|\cdot\|$ stands for the standard Euclidean norm on a given Euclidean space (clear from context and \odima{identified with its dual}) when the argument is a vector, and for the induced operator norm when the argument is a~$k$-tensor.
 Other notation shall be introduced when necessary.

 Most of our results are rather technical, and we defer the proofs to the appendix.
 An exception is made for~\cref{th:upper-bound}, as its proof is not so technical and illuminates the mechanism behind~\cref{eq:diam-intro}.